 Have you imagined what that would be like?

 Outraged, I hope!

 It’s the sort of stuff of which nightmares are made.
-You’d wake up from such a dream with your heart thumping, and gradual realise this awful scenario was just a bad dream ~ except it isn’t.
+You’d wake up from such a dream with your heart thumping, and gradually realise this awful scenario was just a bad dream ~ except it isn’t.
 This is what happened when the British declared Australia “Terra nullias” – “nobody’s land” (or wasteland).

 In 1788 Australia was not “nobody’s land,” it was inhabited by about 700,000 Aboriginal and Torres Strait Islanders who were made up of between 500 and 700 tribes.
 The Aboriginals tried to protest the colonisation, but the Europeans drove them from their lands or killed them.
 Because of massacres, plus the introduction of disease and alcohol, the Indigenous population decreased by almost 87% by 1900.

 Cook and Banks had seen few natives as they sailed close to Australia’s coast.
-They deduced, wrongly, that there’d be fewer if any, natives inland.
+They deduced, wrongly, that there’d be fewer if any natives inland.
 In any case, “European culture was superior to all others, and…Europeans could define the world in their terms.
 A colony could be established by persuading the indigenous inhabitants to submit themselves to its overlordship; by purchasing from those inhabitants the right to settle part or parts of it; by unilateral possession, on the basis of first discovery and effective occupation.”

 The Earl of Morton, president of the Royal Society, reminded Cook’s crew that Indigenous peoples were the “legal possessors of the several regions they inhabit” and “No European Nation has the right to occupy any part of their country … without their voluntary consent.”